awsdocs/aws-java-developer-guide/doc_source/data-protection.rst

 you secure your data in the following ways:

 * Use multi-factor authentication (MFA) with each account.
 * Use SSL/TLS to communicate with |AWS| resources.
+To use a minimum TLS version of 1.2, see `Enforcing TLS 1.2 <security-java-tls.html>`_.
 * Set up API and user activity logging with |CTlong|.
 * Use |AWS| encryption solutions, along with all default security controls within |AWS| services.
 * Use advanced managed security services such as |MCElong|, which assists in discovering and securing personal data that